sanyam40/Project-Tracking-Application/README.md

 # Project-Tracking-Application

-This Repository Contains Codebase For Project Tracking Application ( JIRA Clone ) Using Spring Framework.
+This Repository Contains Codebase For Project Tracking Application ( JIRA Clone ) Using Spring Framework

 Modules: